 Comparison: the development of the Wallingford neighborhood

 Housing in Wallingford was rapidly developed in a relatively short time period from 1905 to 1925, because the same business investors who owned blocks of land in the area were also involved in extension of the streetcar lines.
-No one knows for sure how the neighborhood came to be called Wallingford, but it is thought that the name came into popular use because the streetcar line traveled on Wallingford Avenue before it turned onto N. 45th Street.
+No one knows for sure how the neighborhood came to be called Wallingford, but it is thought that the name gradually came into popular use because the streetcar line traveled on Wallingford Avenue before it turned onto N. 45th Street.
 (See: the Wallingford context statement, a mini-history available on the Dept. of Neighborhoods Historic Preservation page.)

 Advertised as a convenient suburb with streetcar connections to downtown, complete blocks of Craftsman-style houses were built in Wallingford which resulted in a very consistent look to the residential streets.
 A Craftsman-style house is solid-looking with heavy porch posts and a wide overhang to the roof.
 Despite its “foursquare” look, the Craftsman house is often narrow (about 28 feet wide) but may go back deep on the lot, as much as 40 feet or more.
 The rectangular shape with narrow street frontage allowed for more houses to be built on each block, so the houses in Wallingford do appear to be close together, and even today many Wallingford houses do not have a garage.